ollierob/jaxrs-protobuf/README.md

 Classes to assist reading and writinoutputg protobufs with JAX-RS.

-To serialize a Java type into a protobuf, simply make sure it implements the `WritesProto` interface:
+To serialize a Java type into a protobuf, simply make sure it implements the `WritesProto` interface and install the relevant providers:

 ```
 interface MyResource {